Tux Paint

 Source-code

 Other Linux and Unix users can download the source-code to compile and install Tux Paint.
-(Developers can get the latest from the CVS source-code repository.)
+(Developers can get the latest from the Git source-code repository.)

 Fonts